TahJam/Oil_Wells_Insight/README.md

 # CaseStudy2 - FracFocus

 ## Introduction
-In this case study, I am given a dataset from [FracFocus](https://fracfocus.org/data-download) and am tasked to run a statistical analysis of my choosing to make sense of the raw data.
-As the dataset is very large, I first clean the data and get rid of the attributes that did not contribute to my analysis.
+In this case study, I downloaded a dataset from [FracFocus](https://fracfocus.org/data-download) and decided to run a statistical analysis of my choosing to make sense of the raw data.
+- As the dataset is very large, the data is first cleanesed and the attributes that did not contribute to the analysis are dropped
-I wanted to focus on the water and nonwater susbtances used in the base of the hydraulic system of each well that was used in the fracking jobs.
-To do this, I grouped together the wells by the counties they were located in and then I grouped together the counties into the individual states they are located in.
-The reason I focused on water was because, while it plays a crucial role in fracking and drilling, it is also a key resource for local communities.
-It is important that the Operators of the wells use the fresh water resource responsibly and make sure that the water supply is not negatively impacted by their use. <br>
+- The focus of this analysis is on the water and nonwater susbtances used in the base of the hydraulic system of each well that was used in the fracking jobs
+- The wells were grouped together by the counties they were located in and then the counties were grouped together into the individual states they are located in
+- The reason water was the focus of this analysis was because, while it plays a crucial role in fracking and drilling, it is also a key resource for local communities.
+It is important that the Operators of the wells use the fresh water resource responsibly and make sure that the water supply is not negatively impacted by their use

 ## Tools Used
-To conduct my analysis, I used Jupyter Notebook to write clean and concise `Python` code to read the data, cleaned it apporopriately and then ran my analysis on the cleaned data.
-I used `Pandas DataFrame` to read and store the data and `matplotlib` to create insightful graphs about the volume of water and nonwater substances used by the different wells around the United States.
+To conduct this analysis, Jupyter Notebook was used to write clean and concise `Python` code to read the data.
+It was cleaned apporopriately and then the analysis would be run on the cleaned data. `Pandas DataFrame` was used to read and store the data and `matplotlib` was used to create insightful graphs about the volume of water and nonwater substances used by the different wells around the United States.

 ## Findings and Graphs
 **State that used the least amount of water:** Idaho <br>